SummerMueller/cse4001_add_integers/README.md

-# CSE4001 - Assignment: Add two more system calls to OS/161 💥
+# CSE4001 - Assignment 4: Add two more system calls to OS/161 💥

 This repository contains the code base of the OS/161 kernel that you will use to complete this assignment.
 In this assignment, you will implement the following: